 JAMES: Awesome.
 Rob, closing thoughts?

 ROB: Yeah, Lance it is so great to see you.
 Thrilled to have you on the podcast.
-Glad to know you guys are going strong at Juniper and really appreciate having you on and hearing your thoughts.
-Again, one of the smartest guys I know in this space, so it is always good to be able to catch up and get your thoughts.
-James, good to see you enjoy a freezing cold, Michigan!
-Catch the next episode.
+Glad to know you guys are going strong at Juniper and, yeah, I appreciate having you on and hearing your thoughts.
+Again, you are one of the smartest guys I know in this space, so it is always good to be able to catch up and get your thoughts.
+James.
+Good to see you enjoy a freezing cold, Michigan.
+Catch you at the next episode.

 JAMES: Yeah, I will absolutely.
 Lance, where can people find out more information on your company?

 LANCE: Go to Juniperlabs.com and then you can also follow me and catch me on LinkedIn.
 And then I am on Twitter @ Lance Poole.

 JAMES: Okay.
 Awesome.
 Great.
 Well, of course, we will post all that in the show notes.
 I appreciate you being on a super geeky conversation.
 Go SCC.
 I will just say that we can bond around that.
 Our chancellor, I do not know what Obama said, but our university chancellor said, we will have football in the fall.
 I thought that was a pretty bold and definitive statement.
 He said we will have football in the fall.
 We will have a class in the fall.
 So, needless to say, Aggies were pretty excited about that.
 I just do not know if there will be any people allowed in the stands, but it should be an interesting season of SCC football and, maybe Alabama will be back in the mix again this year, right?

 JAMES: Yeah, I mean, I would not be surprised at all with Nick Sabin at the helm of that organization.
 Thanks, everybody out there for joining us again.